 The lower part of his hand is also developed, particularly the Moon mount.
 The Mars mounts are either underdeveloped or developed slightly.
 The thumb is medium set, and a good length, and its second phalange dominates.
 The head and heart lines are a little curved and the heartline is considerably low-set.
 This creates a narrow space between these two major lines, although mostly underneath the Saturn (middle) and Apollo fingers.
 The head and lifelines are joint.

-It is not surprising why Mao's reputation is so controversial.
+It is not surprising that Mao's reputation is so controversial.
 It is so because Mao was a complex man.
-Unpretentious, simple and seemingly self-effacing he was, but he was also the kind of man with a tendency to suppress his emotions and allow his head to rule.
+Unpretentious, simple and seemingly self-effacing he certainly was, but he was also the kind of man with a tendency to suppress his emotions and allow his head to rule.
+People whose head takes over, tend to take harsh decisions, how harsh depends on who is judging.

 His hand shows very good executive ability.
 Mao was a doer and this is a dominant feature of his personality.
-Fame and name mattered to him a lot, maybe to such an extent that he would take bold steps, maybe risks, to achieve it.
+However, fame and name mattered a lot to him, to such an extent that he would take bold steps and risks, to achieve it.
 This was the driving force of his personality.
+As his hand also reveals an inner coldness of temperament, it can compound matters.

 Yes, idealism is shown on his hand but this is limited, and it was probably used to further his main aim, which was to garner renown.
 He had the power of words behind him as well, rhetoric – very clearly seen on his hands.
 However his thinking was not broad thinking, and in the middle years of his life, it was probably quite narrow thinking.